cfe84/bounce/README.md

 ### Using CLI

+1. Install from npm
 ```
 npm install -g bounce-server
 ```
+2. Run using command `bounce`

 This example creates two endpoints, a GET which does nothing, and a POST which responds with what it receives.